uschmidt/uschmidt.github.io/features.md

 permalink: /features/
 ---

-Its modern architecture is very scalable and uses encrypted communication for usage over the Internet.<br>
-You can start ProjectForge as a small installation (as executable for Windows, Mac or Linux) and migrate it later, if needed, on a server farm.<br>
+Its modern architecture is very scalable and uses encrypted communication for usage over the Internet.
+You can start ProjectForge as a small installation (as executable for Windows, Mac or Linux) and migrate it later, if needed, on a server farm.

 Your users only need a modern Internet browser.
-There is no need to install anything on the user's client.<br>
+There is no need to install anything on the user's client.

 ## Main features